 When Maureen and I arrived in Sydney the day after Christmas 1972, after a six month Asia overland trip from Europe, we had 27 cents left between us.
 In late 1973 we started Lonely Planet Publications to publish Across Asia on the Cheap, the story of our trip from London to Australia.
 We spent the following year travelling around South-East Asia and in early 1975 published our second book, South-East Asia on a Shoestring.

-I also keep busy with Planet Wheeler, the foundation Maureen and I set up after we left Lonely Planet although our daughter Tashi spends more time on it than we do.
-Then there’s the Wheeler Centre for Books, Writing & Ideas in Melbourne, Australia with something on most days (and nights) of the week.
-We also have a publishing interest with Text Publishing in Australia, check our new best seller The Rosie Project.
-And I’m on the board of Global Heritage Fund, a wonderful organisation working to protect and develop archaeological sites in the developing world.
+I also keep busy with Planet Wheeler, the foundation Maureen and I set up after we left Lonely Planet.
+Then there’s the Wheeler Institute at London Business School which concentrates on entrepreneuralism and business in the developing world.
+Plus there’s the Wheeler Centre for Books, Writing & Ideas in Melbourne, Australia with something on most days (and nights) of the week.
+We also have a publishing interest with Text Publishing in Australia and I’m on the boards of Global Heritage Fund, a wonderful organisation working to protect and develop archaeological sites in the developing world and of the Australian Himalayan Foundation which works on projects with people of the Himalalya.
+It’s remarkable I still find time travel.